knyar/nginx-lua-prometheus/README.md

 ### Usage in stream module

-For now, there is no way to share dictionary between HTTP and Stream modules in Nginx.
+For now, there is no way to share a dictionary between HTTP and Stream modules in Nginx.
+If you are using this library to collect metrics from stream module, you will need to configure a separate endpoint to return them.
+Here's an example.
-To return Stream's metrics you must do it inside that module.

 ```
 server {